huzayfa-jasat/Magic-Link-Demo/backend/queue/README.md

 - **Fire-and-Forget**: Immediate result processing when batches complete
 - **KISS Principles**: Simple, predictable, maintainable code

+## Terminology
+- A "user batch" is a collection of emails submitted by a user that want to get verified (either verifying "deliverability" or "catchall").
+This is akin to a "request", or a CSV import.
+- A "bouncer batch" / "internal batch" / "queue batch" is a collection of at most 10k emails, from any number of "user batches", that are verified together by Bouncer.
+This "bouncer batch" / "internal batch" / "queue batch" corresponds to exactly one bouncer API request.

 ## Components

 ### 1. Queue Manager (`queue_manager.js`)